theClubhouse-Augusta/project-euler/README.md

 ## Contributions other than Euler problems
 This repository is meant to be focused on Euler problem solving and a wide range of programming languages.
+Adding input on problems, solutions, and languages is welcome inside any readme file within the eulers directory.
+Anyone can contribute reviews to PRs.
+Discussions on theClubhou.se Discord server [#programming](https://discord.com/channels/1088482651742146750/1090640789287219241) are welcome.

 Other contributions will only be considered once there are tests in place to ensure persisting functionality for all existing features.
 If you are interested in assisting with that, reach out to [Repo Initiator](https://github.com/asterihoku) to discuss. *AFTER tests are in place:*

-If you have a different idea for a new feature or contribution, you can either:
+If you have a different idea for a new feature or contribution:
-1. Create a separate branch for only this work
+1. Create a separate branch just for this work
 2. Submit a PR to the main repository with:
    * Details about your contribution
    * Proof of tests passing